Sparklinglily/WebView-FlutterApp/README.md

 This App runs intuitively across all these device screens :pixel4, pixel 4xl,pixel 6, pixel 6 pro, pixel 7, pixel 7 pro, and galaxy tab s7.
 It also runs seamlessly on android versions 10,11 and 12.

+#### Steps:
+Created a stateless widget and named it HomePage.
+In it I added an  Appbar and set it to same color as the status bar(fixed this inside main.dart,themeData).
+Created a variable called slackUserName and
+used it to display my Slack name below a circle avatar, with my profile picture.
+Below my name,I created an Elevated button and set it to Navigate to WebViewPage .

+I created another widget(Stateful) and named it WebViewPage.
+Added the webview_flutter package to my pubspec.yaml file and ran pub get.Afterwards,I added three variables;
+1. isLoading
+2. key(UniqueKey)
+3. controller(WebViewController)

+Inside the widget head, I created a void initState(Super) function inorder to set state, then I called the controller variable and used cascade notation to set javascriptMode to disabled.
+Furthermore, I set isLoading to false in the onPageFinished property, under NavigationDelegate and added my github url link via the loadRequest.Uri property I made the appbar on the webViewPage same as the one in the home-screen but with an arrow-back iconButton.
+Afterwards,I placed a Stack in the Scaffold body and called the WebViewWidget, initialised the controller and key variable and then used an if statement to create a CircularProgressIndicator.

 #### Installation:

 1. clone this repo by copying the code url and then paste it on your code editor.